phubbard/tgn-whisperer/README.md

 2. Parse it for the episode MP3 files
 3. Convert to 16-bit mono wave files (Whisper's input format)
 4. Call Whisper on each
-5. Export text into some TBD format for sharing - probably HTML either static files or maybe a Datasette site to get full text search.
+5. Export text into markdown files
+6. Generate a site with mkdocs
+7. Publish
+8. Profit!

 All of these are run and orchestrated by a multi-rule Makefile.
 Robust, portable, deletes outputs if interrupted, working pretty well.